 Cambodia is a small country with a big history.
 Now a modest player on the world stage, this was once the seat of one of Asia’s most magnificent early civilizations, the mighty Khmer empire of Angkor, whose legendary temples continue to provide a touchstone of national identity – as well as attracting millions of visitors every year.
 Part of Angkor Wat’s allure is its role as the largest temple in a complex of ruins that make up a literal lost city in the middle of the Cambodian jungle.
 That tropical rain forest climate is as much a part of the experience of Angkor as the ruins are.
 The steamy, sticky weather is as bad or worse than the most sweltering summer weather in Louisiana or Florida.
 So choosing the best time to visit Angkor Wat Cambodia is very necessary to have a perfect travel.

 Peak season at Angkor Wat runs from December to March, when the weather is at its best, making it a pleasant time to visit the ruins.
 During this time, temperatures range from the 70s to the 90s Fahrenheit and rainfall is at its lowest, making it cool and dry compared to the rest of year.
 However, this is also the most crowded time, according to the website Asia for Visitors, and rates at guesthouses and hotels will be at their highest.

 September and October

-To avoid summer heat and the arrival of peak season crowds, visit Angkor Wat in September and October.
+To avoid summer heat and the arrival of peak season crowds, you can visit Angkor Wat in September and October.
 In early autumn, temperatures are tolerable and usually in the mid 70s and 80s.
-However, this is also one of the rainiest times of year in Siem Reap – more than 30 inches can hit the area in October alone — but downpours typically last just a couple of hours.
+However, this is also one of the rainiest times of year in Siem Reap, more than 30 inches can hit the area in October alone; but downpours typically last just a couple of hours.
 Pack for wet weather and check local forecasts frequently to avoid trouble.
-Tours in Cambodia